28 Fall Gardening Tasks to Prepare a Flower Garden for Winter

 Look for discolored leaves, spots, or unusual growth patterns.

 Catching and addressing any issues now can prevent diseases from spreading and becoming more problematic in the spring.
-If you spot any problems, prune affected parts or use disease-resistant varieties when replanting.
+If you spot problems, prune affected parts or use disease-resistant varieties when replanting.

 Harvest and Compost